thecryptoneer/pixelsweeper-blog/docs/_posts/voting-nominations.md

 For projects to qualify for nominations they must be NFT collections on BNBChain, and they must be available for trading on either PancakeSwap, NFTKey or The Bull Society marketplaces.

-If the project is not yet fully minted out, it can still be swept with the additional criteria that minting must be available via Rareboard and like the other eligible collections it must already be tradeable on PancakeSwap, NFTKey of the Bull Society.
+If the project is not yet fully minted out, it can still be swept with the additional criteria that minting must be available via Rareboard and like the other eligible collections it must already be tradeable on PancakeSwap, NFTKey or the Bull Society marketplaces.

 The Pancake Bunnies are an edge case for this system, but we don’t want to exclude them or their community from the chance to be nominated and swept.